-Any addition to the traditional False Claims indictments in SDVOSB fraud cases, the main problem found is that the SDVOSB has engaged in pass-through contracting with other ineligible companies.
+Any addition to the traditional False Claims indictments in SDVOSB fraud cases, the main problem found is that the SDVOSB has engaged in pass through fraud contracting with other ineligible companies.
 Developing improper teaming relationships and ignoring joint venture regulations often lead to criminal charges and ultimate liability.
 Small business fraud schemes by veterans and companies with service-disabled veteran status are commonplace in today’s federal procurement age.
 See Government Subcontracting The Basics Information FAR 52.219 8.

 When federal prosecutors attack improper subcontracting relationships and pass through fraud cases, the results can be catastrophic.
-For example, in 2017 a government contractor Academy Medical, LLC (Academy), and its owners, were charged with criminal liability but ultimately settled for the matter and paying heavy fines.
-The settlement in the case resulted due to allegations that Academy had exploited the SDVOSB certification of a service-disabled veteran to profit from the Veteran Affairs (VA) government contracting opportunities.
+For example, in 2017 a government contractor Academy Medical, LLC (Academy), and its owners, were charged with criminal liability but ultimately settled for the matter and paid heavy fines.
+The settlement in the case resulted due to allegations that the Academy had exploited the SDVOSB certification of a service-disabled veteran to profit from the Veteran Affairs (VA) government contracting opportunities.

 Potential Problems for Defendants